Mindful-Meerkats/mindful-meerkats-org/_pages/meeka.md

 In order to do things the right way, we currently only allow for a closed alpha testing with good fellow meerkats.

 However, that does not mean that you cannot be part of it.
-If you would love to transform your life into a meerkat and do not want to wait until we go public, then please say [hi@mindful-meerkats.org](mailto:hi@mindful-meerkats.org).
+If you would love to transform yourself into a Meerkat and see the world through the eyes of a Meerkat with all its possibilities **and** do not want to wait until we go public, then please say [hi@mindful-meerkats.org](mailto:hi@mindful-meerkats.org).